twilio/twilio-client.js/PREFLIGHT.md

 ```

 #### .on('connected', handler())
-Raised when `PreflightTest.status` has transitioned to `completed`.
+Raised when `PreflightTest.status` has transitioned to `connected`.
 This means, the connection to Twilio has been established.

 #### .on('error', handler(error))
 Raised whenever the test encounters a non-fatal error.
 This is coming from [Device.on('error)](https://www.twilio.com/docs/voice/client/javascript/device#error) and uses the same error format.